React Native Review: To Use or Not To Use

 What do you need to know about React Native?

-- Enables Native UI development
+- React Native enables Native UI development

 Performance and Layout

-My first impression of React Native layout is extremely positive.
+My first impression of the React Native layout is extremely positive.
 Its creators managed to transfer Flex layout from the web into mobile development.
 It looks fantastic and works fast!
 But… only if you try to write the Hello World!
 Application.

 in HTML) to the components hierarchy, be prepared to increase rendering time, sometimes considerably, especially on Android.